Building a Strong Mind: Richmond PCN Funded Mental Health Counselling was Ex-bodybuilder’s Power Move

 Graham has exhausted her initial allocation of funded sessions but has re-applied, and hopes to see her favourite therapist again.

-“He is the most amazing person ever,” she says, with a tear in her eye about PCN physiotherapist Paulo Macapagal.
+“He is the most amazing person ever,” she says, with a tear in her eye about Richmond PCN physiotherapist Paulo Macapagal.
 “He is so kind and compassionate, and really encouraged me.
 He gave me a whole lot of hope that I will get better.
 I can’t say enough about him.”

 Always excited for the visits, Graham was inspired to demonstrate how hard she was working at home.